WellBaik/YnovWebMobileSongPlaylist/README.md

 - You can choose the next played song
 - Add a song to your favorites
 - Search your song by title or artist
 - You can buy a song and direct download it !
+(In order to test, type 4242 4242 4242 4242 for the card number)

 ## Project setup